lucasbadin1/starsoft-frontend-challenge/DOCUMENTATION.md

 -Continue refining the Redux implementation, ensuring efficient state updates and event handling.
 -Further optimize performance, focusing on minimizing re-renders and improving data flow.
 -Enhance UI consistency, aligning all components with the Figma design for a polished final product.

+🚀 Update - [24/03/2025]

+✅ Implemented Improvements:
+1️⃣ Optimized Data Fetching & Real-Time NFT Updates:
+-Tested SSR vs. SSG to optimize initial product loading and improve page performance.
+-Refactored Infinite Scroll Logic, enhancing React Query’s implementation for seamless product fetching.
+-Fixed pagination issues and improved button interactions for a smoother user experience.
+-Improved <LoadMoreButton />, removing unnecessary setPage prop and properly handling onClick.
+-Enhanced loading indicators to provide better feedback to users.

+📌 Note: This improvement was implemented considering that NFTs may be updated over time due to their value appreciation.
+By optimizing data fetching, we ensure that users always have access to the most up-to-date product information without unnecessary reloads.